The Development of PATH, a Program to Support NICU Parent Mental Health Through the Transition From Hospital to Home

 responsible for providing more intensive mental health support for NICU parents,

-nurses, and neonatologists.
+nurses, neonatologists, and hospital administrators.

 Study Design